StPfeffer/restaurant-react/README.md

 # Gericht Restaurant

-This website was made following the youtube video [Build and Deploy a Fully Responsive Restaurant Website with Modern UI and UX in ReactJS](https://www.youtube.com/watch?v=4oV65GVVits) in order to familiarize myself with the syntax of ReactJS.
+This website was made following the youtube video [Build and Deploy a Fully Responsive Restaurant Website with Modern UI and UX in ReactJS](https://www.youtube.com/watch?v=4oV65GVVits) in order to familiarize myself with the ReactJS framework.

 ## Usage